dmlc/minpy/docs/feature/io.rst

 IO is a crucial part for deep learning.
 Raw data may need to go through a complex pipeline before feeding into solver.
 Obviously, poor IO implementation can become performance bottleneck.
 MXNet has a high performing and mature IO subsystem, we recommend MXNet IO when you move on to complex task and/or need better performance.

-Minpy has automatically importd all the available MXNet DataIter into minpy.io namespace.
+Minpy has automatically imported all the available MXNet DataIters into minpy.io namespace.
 To use MXNet IO, we just need to ``import minpy.io`` then using the DataIters.
 For example:
 ::
     from minpy.io import MNISTIter
     train           = MNISTIter(